lewagon/data-engineering-setup/_partials/ubuntu_ansible_part1.md

 ### What is the playbook installing?

 While this playbook is running, lets go through what is being installed and configured:
 - Updating system packages.
-Ubuntu uses the `APT` package manager.
+Ubuntu (and other Debian based linux distributions) uses the `apt` package manager
 - Changing the default shell from **bash** to **zsh**, a more customizable shell that is extensible and looks great!
-- Installing the **Oh-My-ZSH** plugin for the **zsh** shell.
-We'll use it a bit later to add some quality of life plugins and extensions for `zsh`.
+- Installing the [**Oh-My-ZSH** 🔗](https://ohmyz.sh/) plugin for the **zsh** shell.
+We'll use it a bit later to add some quality of life plugins and extensions to `zsh`
-- Installing **Docker** on your Virtual Machine.
+- Installing [**Docker** 🔗](https://www.docker.com/) on your Virtual Machine.
 Docker is an open platform for developing, shipping, and running applications.
 You will use it throughout the bootcamp
-- Installing some **Kubernetes (k8s)** tooling: Kubernetes is a system designed to for auto-scaling containerized applications.
+- Installing some [**Kubernetes (k8s)** 🔗](https://kubernetes.io/) tooling: Kubernetes is used to managing containerised applications at scale
-    - Installing **kubectl**: `kubectl` is the CLI tool for interacting with kubernetes clusters.
+    - Installing [**kubectl** 🔗](https://kubernetes.io/docs/reference/kubectl/): `kubectl` is the CLI tool for interacting with kubernetes clusters
-    - Installing **minikube**: Minikube is a way to quickly spin up a local kubernetes cluster.
-Great for developing!
+    - Installing [**minikube** 🔗](https://minikube.sigs.k8s.io/docs/): Minikube is a way to quickly spin up a local kubernetes cluster, perfect for learning and developing!
-- Installing **terraform**: we've already installed it once, but we need to install it on our VM! **Terraform** is an Infrastructure as Code (IaC) tool.
+- Installing [**Terraform** 🔗](https://developer.hashicorp.com/terraform): we've already installed it once, but we need to install it on our VM! **Terraform** is an Infrastructure as Code (IaC) tool
-- Install the **GitHub CLI**: the CLI tool that we'll use to interact with your GitHub account directly from the terminal.
+- Install the [**GitHub CLI** 🔗](https://cli.github.com/): the CLI tool that we'll use to interact with your GitHub account directly from the terminal

 The playbook is also running checks to see if things are installed or not.
 This is so you can safely re-run the playbook without any problems.